SeldonIO/alibi/doc/source/overview/high_level.md

 ##### Explainers:

-The following discusses the set of explainer methods available from alibi for generating Local Feature Attribution insights.

 **Integrated Gradients**

 The integrated gradients' method computes the attribution of each feature by integrating the model partial derivatives